learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-08-27-shiitake-inocoluation-parties.markdown

 ![Pretty Shiitakes]({{site.url}}/assets/images/mushrooms/pretty-shiitakes.jpg)

-Forest and I supply materials, tools, and some assembly line systems  to help the work move smoothly.
+We supply materials, tools, and some assembly line systems  to help the work move smoothly.
 We also have been cutting and collecting logs for inocolulation.

-_Forest's Landrover is filled with Red Oak logs for inoculation after collecting what we earlier cut in the woods._
+_Forest's Landrover filled with Red Oak logs for inoculation after collecting what we earlier cut in the woods._
 ![Red Oak in Forests Landrover]({{site.url}}/assets/images/mushrooms/red-oak-in-forests-landrover.jpg)